USEPA/DelawareRiverDO/README.md

 This project implements existing bioenergetics and juvenile cohort models (Niklitschek and Secor 2005, Niklitschek and Secor 2009) to predict the effect on juvenile Atlantic sturgeon of oxygen and water temperature conditions that occur in the Delaware River or are expected to occur in the Delaware River after additional pollutant load reductions are implemented (Delaware River Basin Commission 2022).
 The analysis quantifies a habitat suitability index (HSI) based on the response of juvenile Atlantic Sturgeon to salinity, water temperature, and dissolved oxygen and uses it to derive threshold values for dissolved oxygen that are expected to support use of the designated zones of the river for propagation by Atlantic Sturgeon and other oxygen sensitive species.

-This code was written by:
+This code was written by James Hagy.
+For questions or requests related to the code, users are encouraged to create a github "issue."
+E-mail inquiries may also be sent to the address below.

 James Hagy
 US Environmental Protection Agency
 Office of Research and Development